peekuh/blog/peekblog/content/posts/SIWA.md

         return HttpResponseRedirect(f"https://appleid.apple.com/auth/authorize?{urlencode(params)}")
 ```

-7. Once the sign in process has concluded, on a high level, the following steps take place:
+7. Once the sign in process has concluded on apple's end, on a high level, the following steps take place:
     - Apple sends an authorization token to your application’s endpoint.
 	- You generate a JWT signed with the private key you downloaded earlier.
 	- This JWT is sent back to apple via a post request, along with the authorization code you received earlier.	- If all goes well, apple responds with a JSON object that contains a JWT (id_token) with the user’s details.